home-assistant/home-assistant.io/source/_integrations/homekit.markdown

 ### Resetting when created via YAML

  1. Delete the `HomeKit Bridge` integration in the **Integrations** screen.
- 2. **Restart** Home Assistant
+ 2. **Restart** Home Assistant.
- 3. The configuration will be automaticlly reimported from YAML
+ 3. The configuration will be automaticlly reimported from YAML.
  4. Pair the bridge.

 ### Resetting when created via the **Integrations** screen